 Discussions about creating a new division have been ongoing since at least May 2024, when a previous report by the Committee on Advancing Computing and AI recommended that departments “central to AI [and machine learning] foundations” split off to form a “new decanal unit.”
 The October report outlined the importance of a new division that could better support other disciplines across the University as AI becomes increasingly foundational to academic research and would “affirm the University’s commitment to intellectual leadership in a world increasingly shaped by these fields.”

-The new division “would be good for the University as a whole in the sense that [its] fields are increasingly important across a range of human intellectual activity right now,” Hank Hoffman, chair of the computer science department, told the Maroon.
+The new division “would be good for the University as a whole in the sense that [its] fields are increasingly important across a range of human intellectual activity right now,” Hank Hoffmann, chair of the computer science department, told the Maroon.

 To pass, the proposal would need a majority vote from the 51 elected members of the Council of the University Senate.
-That vote, however, would be subject to
+That vote, however, would be subject to veto by the University president and the final decision would rest with the Board of Trustees.

 If approved, the new division would be a significant change to the structure of the University, which has been composed of four divisions, Biological Sciences, Social Sciences, Physical Sciences, and Humanities—renamed Arts & Humanities last year—since 1930.
 The Physical Sciences Division currently houses the computer science, mathematics, and statistics departments.
 A new division would also create “an opportunity to explore ways to further integrate computational thinking into the mathematical sciences sequence in the Core,” according to the October report.

 Standard operating procedure in the Council is to hold two meetings on a potential decision and take a vote at the second meeting, according to David Miller, who serves on the Committee of the Council, a managerial body of the Council.
-Although the Council completed a first reading of the report on December 9, making the coming Friday the second reading, Hoffman said he was unaware of any plans for a vote.
+Although the Council completed a first reading of the report on December 9, making the coming Friday the second reading, Hoffmann said he was unaware of any plans for a vote.

 Some faculty members have expressed concern about the quick timeline and the lack of revisions incorporated into the report recommendations despite feedback the faculty members offered.